o-jasper/o-jasper.github.io/presentation/bitvote/bitvote.md

 <img src="approach1.svg">

-## Open problems
+## Open problem: Scalibility

-* **Scalability, because:**

 + More people implies more voting weight

 + cant say ‘tough luck’ when contract excution too expensive

 Ethereum working on it, some ideas that help.

-* **One per ID.
-Ideas:**
+## Open problem: One per ID

+Each person should only be able to get one second per second.

+Not finished, but ideas:

-  + Do computer-hard things.
+* Do computer-hard things.

-  + Synchronized computer-hard actions that the contract is somehow aware of.
+* Synchronized computer-hard actions that the contract is somehow aware of.

   Peak demand makes it harder to fool.

-  + Reputation system-like approaches.
+* Reputation system-like approaches.

-  Note that this is something other things might also want; 'UBI coin' ('socialcoin')
+Note that this is something other things might also want; 'UBI coin'('socialcoin')

-* **Ethereum browser popularity**

 ## To summarize